Advising Support, Student Success, & Retention

 Student Alert System

 The Student Alert System is provided for faculty and staff who have concerns about students.
 After being notified of the concern, the Office of Student Affairs will contact the student for follow-up and provide appropriate information and/or referrals as needed.

 Developing Scholars Program

-The Developing Scholars program is a voluntary program for students who have been placed on academic probation.
-Students who choose to participate will meet weekly with a campus support person and receive the individual support needed to work toward returning to good academic standing.
+The Developing Scholars program is a 1-credit course for students who have been placed on academic probation.
+Students who attend the weekly seminar with a campus support person will receive the support needed to work toward returning to good academic standing.

 Collaborative Learning Assistants

 CLAs (also known as tutors) are recommended by their professors based on good academic achievement in the courses they work with.
 They are then trained and supervised by the Student Success & Retention staff.
 All CLAs are familiar with course content as well as with study skills strategies, so they can help students understand not only what to learn but how to learn.
 Both the scheduled CLA and CLA by appointment are funded through university fees.

 SI leaders are recommended by their professors and are trained and supervised by Student Success & Retention staff.
 They attend the class for which they lead sessions and they also take notes and read required texts.

 They then schedule learning sessions which focus on reviewing content material as well as improving the students’ ability to study, think critically, take tests and improve their overall performance as students.